typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 Graph databases have matured into mainstream technologies and are becoming increasingly valuable to organisations across any industry.
 They are more flexible than traditional relational databases as they allow us to leverage the relationships in our data in a way that relational databases cannot do.
 In a time when organisations are trying to get the most out of their data, this creates opportunities for any organisation.

 However, developing with graph databases leads to plenty of challenges, in particular when it comes to data modelling and maintaining consistency of our data, among others.
 In what follows, we discuss how Grakn compares to graph databases, in particular labelled property graphs, and how Grakn addresses these challenges.
-While both technologies share some similarities, they are fundamentally different as they work at different layers of abstraction.
+While both technologies share some similarities, they are fundamentally different.
 We'll look at how to read & write data, how to model complex domains and we'll also look at Grakn's ability to perform automated reasoning.

 The main differences between Grakn and graph databases can be summarised as:

-1. **Grakn provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model, while graph databases use vertices and edges without integrity constraints imposed in the form of a schema
+1. **Grakn provides a concept-level schema** with a type system that fully implements the Entity-Relationship (ER) model.
+Instead, graph databases use vertices and edges without integrity constraints imposed in the form of a schema
 2. **Grakn contains a built-in automated reasoner**, graph databases don't provide native reasoning capabilities
-3. **Grakn is an abstraction layer over a graph database.** Grakn leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction
+3. **Grakn is an abstraction layer over a graph.** Grakn leverages a graph database under the hood to create a higher-level abstraction, resulting in both technologies working at different levels of abstraction

 There are several different graph technologies available.
 Some of these are based on RDF and SPARQL, others are imperative, path-based query languages based on Gremlin.
 Most popular, however, is Cypher, which has grown to become the most adopted graph database query language for property graphs.
 For this reason, in this comparison we'll just focus on Cypher and labelled property graphs.
 For a comparison of Grakn to Semantic Web Technologies, you can read [this](https://dev.grakn.ai/docs/comparisons/semantic-web-and-grakn).

 ## The Challenges of Working with a Graph Database

-As the name suggests, graph databases are based on graph theory as a mathematical concept to form its data model.
+As the name suggests, graph databases are based on graph theory as a mathematical concept to form their data model.
 They consider connectedness as a first-class citizen, which makes them, compared to relational databases, particularly good at representing connected data.
 That's because in relational databases, the relations between entities aren't made semantically explicit in the model, whereas graph databases store those connections directly between the elements.

 A graph database consists of the following properties: